Are Hyundais Reliable? Reasons for Their Reliability

 Early generation Hyundais aren’t known for their reliability.
 Hyundai was barely an impactful car brand before.
 However, Hyundai has turned it around over the last decade by releasing high-quality but budget-friendly vehicles.
 Moreover, Hyundai continues to shake up the industry with top safety ratings.

 According to RepairPal, Hyundai boasts a reliability rating of 4.0 out of 5.0, ranking 4th out of all 32 car brands.
 In addition, Hyundai ownership is on the inexpensive side, with only $468 annual repair costs of scheduled and unscheduled repairs.
-That’s way below the $652 average across all vehicl
+That’s way below the $652 average across all vehicle models.

 Hyundai owners visit the repair shop about 0.3 times per year for unscheduled repairs.
 This is in contrast with 0.4 times across all models.
 Out of all repairs on Hyundai vehicles, only 10% are considered severe – compared to 12% for critical issues across all models.